Distributed controller synthesis for deadlock avoidance: Two locks per process

-It remains to show that $\ds'$ is a "sufficient deadlock scheme" for $\PP$.
+It remains to show that $\ds'$ is a "full $(B\cup Z)$-deadlock scheme" for $\PP$.
 Let $p\in\Proc$ be an arbitrary process.
 We make a case distinction on the locks of $p$.
 The first case is when both locks are in $Z$.
-If $p$ is "solid" then $\ds'(p)=\ds_Z(p)\not=\bot$.
-If $p$ is "fragile" then it is $Z$-"lockable" by definition of "fragile".
-The second case is when one lock is in $B\setminus Z$ and the other in $B\cup Z$.
-If $p$ is "solid" then $\ds(p)$ must be defined because $\ds$ is a "sufficient deadlock scheme".
-We must have $\ds'(p)=\ds(p)$ as there are no solid edges from $Z$ to $T\setminus Z$.
-If $p$ is "fragile" then $p$ is $B\cup Z$-"lockable".
+If $p$ is "solid" then $\ds'(p)=\ds_Z(p)$ is defined.
+If $p$ is "fragile" then it is $Z$"-fragile", so also $(B\cup Z)$"-fragile".
+The second case is when one lock is in $B\setminus Z$ and the other one in $B\cup Z$.
+If $p$ is "solid" then $\ds(p)$ must be defined because $\ds$ is a "full $B$-deadlock scheme".
+We must have $\ds'(p)=\ds(p)$ as there are no "solid" edges from $Z$ to $T\setminus Z$.
+If $p$ is "fragile" then $p$ is $B$"-fragile", so also $(B\cup Z)$"-fragile".
 The final case is when one lock of $p$ is not in $B\cup Z$.
-Since $\ds$ is a "sufficient deadlock scheme", $p$ is $B$-"lockable", so it is $B\cup Z$-"lockable". \end{proof}
+Since $\ds$ is a "full $B$-deadlock scheme", $p$ must be $B$"-fragile", so also $(B\cup Z)$"-fragile". \end{proof}

-Recall that we have fixed a "behavior@@two" $\PP$, and that $\Gp$ is its "lock graph".
-We will describe several polynomial-time algorithms operating on a graph $H = (T, E_H)$ and a set $Z$ of locks.
-Graph $H$ will be obtained by erasing some edges from $\Gp$.
-We will say that $H$ has a \emph{\intro(H){sufficient deadlock scheme}} to mean that there is a "deadlock scheme" using only edges in $H$ that is "sufficient" for $\PP$.
-Each of those algorithms will either eliminate some edges from $H$ or extend $Z$, while maintaining the following three invariants.
+Recall that we have fixed a "behavior@@two" $\PP$, and that $\Gp=(T,E_\PP)$ is its "lock graph".
+We will describe in the following several polynomial-time algorithms operating on a subgraph $H = (T, E_H)$ of $\Gp$, so $E_H \subseteq E_\PP$, and a set $Z$ of locks.

+We will say that $H$ has a \intro(H){deadlock scheme} to mean that there is a "deadlock scheme" using only edges in $H$.
+The notion of "full" is the same as for $\Gp$.

+Each of the four algorithms introduced below will either eliminate some edges from $H$ or extend $Z$, while maintaining the following three invariants: